wuqixiaobai/wpsso-plm/readme.txt

 WPSSO Place / Location and Local Business Meta is an extension for the WPSSO Core plugin &mdash; which creates complete &amp; accurate meta tags and Schema markup from your content for social sharing, social media / SMO, search / SEO / rich cards, and more.

-The WPSSO PLM Free extension works with either the Free or Pro version of WPSSO Core.
+The WPSSO PLM Free extension works with either the Free or Pro version of WPSSO Core (Main Plugin).

-The [WPSSO PLM Pro extension](https://wpsso.com/extend/plugins/wpsso-plm/?utm_source=wpssoplm-readme-prereq) uses many WPSSO Core Pro (Main Plugin) features, which requires an active and licensed [WPSSO Core Pro plugin](https://wpsso.com/?utm_source=wpssoplm-readme-prereq).
+The [WPSSO PLM Pro extension](https://wpsso.com/extend/plugins/wpsso-plm/?utm_source=wpssoplm-readme-prereq) uses many WPSSO Core Pro features, which requires an active and licensed [WPSSO Core Pro plugin](https://wpsso.com/?utm_source=wpssoplm-readme-prereq).

 <h3>Quick List of Features</h3>